Vulnerability-Based Optimal Grid Defense Strategies for Enhancing Cyber-Physical Energy System Resilience: Case Studies

 The applicability of the proposed methodology is demonstrated through case studies on benchmark grids of varying sizes, drawn from pandapower~\cite{Thurner.2018b} and SimBench~\cite{Meinecke.2020} as shown in Table~\ref{tab:grids_overview}.

-The CIGRE MV grid is analyzed as a radial structure with open switches and as a version with closed switches.
-Each SimBench grid is evaluated in two time steps: one with high load and low generation, and another with low load and high generation.
+The CIGRE MV grid is analyzed both as a radial structure with open switches and as a version with closed switches.
+Each SimBench grid is evaluated in two time steps: one with high load and low generation (high-load case), and another with low load and high generation (low-load case).
+In the showcased SimBench grids, which involve a high number of distributed and controllable generators, low-load cases with significant feed-in are anticipated to exhibit less criticality.
+However, depending on the grid configuration and the vulnerability assessment approach employed, these scenarios may also reveal critical vulnerabilities.
+Furthermore, considering two distinct load cases in this study demonstrates the applicability of the proposed defense approach across a range of grid configurations and load conditions.
 Several modeling assumptions are applied consistently across all grids: storage units and shunt elements are excluded, transformer taps are fixed at neutral positions, loads and generators are treated as continuously controllable, and minimum generator output is set to zero to avoid dualization infeasibilities \cite{Bienstock.2010}.

-For each grid configuration, the bilevel model described in \ref{sec:model_bilevel}, along with the extension from \ref{sec:extension_bilevel}, is applied to identify CAS and associated lost load.
+For each grid configuration, the bilevel model described in Section \ref{sec:model_bilevel}, along with the extension from Section \ref{sec:extension_bilevel}, is applied to identify CASs and the associated lost load.
 The simulation procedure is illustrated in Fig.~\ref{fig:simulation_overview}.
-A total of 216 to 526 CAS are generated per configuration, considering up to $Z^{\text{max}}=4$ attackable components.
+A total of 216 to 526 CASs are generated per configuration, considering up to $Z^{\text{max}}=4$ attackable components.
 The integer optimization approach is then executed with a protection budget of $X^{\text{max}}=\{1,2,3,4,5\}$.
+Although these settings are assumed in the case studies, $X^{\text{max}}$ and $Z^{\text{max}}$ can be selected freely, depending on the goals of the analysis.
 For each case, the optimal protected set and corresponding runtime are recorded.

-The calculation of protected sets is repeated for a combined list of CAS across both time steps in each SimBench grid and for both CIGRE configurations, demonstrating the adaptability of the approach.
+The calculation of protected sets is repeated for a combined list of CASs across both time steps in each SimBench grid and for both CIGRE configurations, demonstrating the adaptability of the approach.